Last updated: September 2023

-- If you are located in the U.S. or Canada, the legal entity responsible for personal data processing is Unidays Inc., 434 W 33rd St., Suite 830, New York, NY 10001, United States.
+- If you are located in the U.S. or Canada, the legal entity responsible for personal data processing is Unidays Inc., Penn Plaza 9th Floor 132 W 31st St. New York City NY 10001, United States.

 - For all other jurisdictions, the legal entity responsible for personal data processing is MYUNIDAYS LTD of 2 Castle Boulevard, Nottingham, Nottinghamshire, United Kingdom NG7 1FB.

-If you are in the EU, the following apply to you in addition to (and, in case of any inconsistencies, takes precedence over) the other provisions of this section:
+If you are located in the UK or the EEA, the following apply to you in addition to (and, in case of any inconsistencies, takes precedence over) the other provisions of this section:

 - If UNiDAYS’ processing of your personal data is based on your consent, the legal basis is Art.
-6(1)(a) GDPR.
+6(1)(a) of the U.K and EU General Data Protection Regulations (GDPR).
 You can withdraw your consent at any time (Art.
-7(3) GPDR), effective for the future.
+7(3) GDPR), effective for the future.
 This will not affect the legality of processing that took place before you withdrew your consent.

-- If UNiDAYS’ processing of your personal data is based on a contract between UNiDAYS and you, the legal basis is Art.
+- If UNiDAYS’ processing of your personal data is based on the performance of a contract between UNiDAYS and you, the legal basis is Art.
 6(1)(b) GDPR.

 - If UNiDAYS’ processing of your personal data is based on legal obligations that UNiDAYS must fulfil, the legal basis is Art.
 6(1)(c) GDPR.

 - Pursuant to Art.
-77 GDPR, you have a right to lodge a complaint related to UNiDAYS’ processing of your personal data, which you may exercise by submitting a complaint to the Supervisory Authority of the EU Member State of residence or where the issue that is the subject of the complaint occurred.
-We hope you will allow us to address your concerns by contacting us at firstname.lastname@example.org, email@example.com or firstname.lastname@example.org before you approach a Supervisory Authority, but otherwise, the contact details of the EU Supervisory Authorities are available at https://edpb.europa.eu/about-edpb/board/members_en.
+77 GDPR, you have a right to lodge a complaint related to UNiDAYS’ processing of your personal data, which you may exercise by submitting a complaint to your local data protection supervisory authority of the EU Member State of residence or where the issue that is the subject of the complaint occurred.
+We hope you will allow us to address your concerns by contacting us at firstname.lastname@example.org, email@example.com or firstname.lastname@example.org before you approach a Supervisory Authority, but otherwise, the contact details are available at https://edpb.europa.eu/about-edpb/board/members_en.